 My 7 1/4" Railcars

-Since completing the HO scale D53/D54 class loco & the Lima 42 class loco's - I'm now including some pics from 2017 of my 7 1/4" Railcars that I'll be working on over the next year or so , In this project - I'm currently working on the "Tail Car" of the 2 car set with the Power Car to be done when possible & hopefully by the end of 2018.
+Since completing the HO scale D53/D54 class loco & the Lima 42 class loco's - I'm now including some pics from 2017 onwards of my 7 1/4" Railcars that I'll be working on over the next year or so , In this project - I'm currently working on the "Tail Car" of the 2 car set with the Power Car to be done when possible & hopefully by the end of 2018 or 2019 if possible.

-I'm planning on having these powered by a petrol motor & using that to drive the electric traction motors in the Bogies ( which still need to be made ) so I hope that I'll have these done within the next few years.
+I'm planning on having these powered by a petrol motor & using that motor to drive the electric traction motors in the Bogies ( which the bogies still need to be made ) so I hope that I'll have these done within the next few years all going well.

 Plan pic 1 shows the inital plans for my 2 car set of Railcars , these were drawn up with Microsoft Paint programme on my home p.c. as an idea of what I'm working towards.